cperacchio/fsnd-capstone/README.md

 This is my final project for the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 It's an app allowing a casting agency to cast actors for upcoming projects.

 #### Who's it for?
 The Fyyur Casting Agency is responsible for creating movies and managing and assigning actors to those movies.
-The agency is looking to create a system to streamline this process.
+The agency is looking to create a system to streamline the casting process.

 #### Which problems does it solve?
 - No central store for movie and actor data